DLabbate/coen316-cpu/README.md

 As discussed previously, Some of the MIPS instructions require that the 16-bit immediate field (stored in bits 0 to 15) of the instruction be sign extended to a full 32-bit width.

 ### Data Cache (D-Cache)
-The data cache acts as a small RAM -type of memory.
+The data cache acts as a small RAM-type of memory.
 The low order 5 bits of the ALU output are used to address one of 32 locations (each location is 32 bits wide).

+## Additional Notes
+* The datapath was fulfilled using VHDL components and port mapping
+* VHDL signals were used for the interconnection between these components